Hey100/automation/README.md

 Eclipse or Visual Studio Code Compatible
 Chrome Driver

-Step Up
-Directly Upload the script on either VS Code oe Eclipse Run the code
+Directly Upload the script on either VS Code or Eclipse Run the code